-VA Smalltalk code is held in a code repository, also referred to as a manager library or development library.
-If you are currently using VisualAge Smalltalk or a previous version of VA Smalltalk, then after the successful installation of your new version of VA Smalltalk you will have at least 2 development libraries on your system.
-In the following discussion, we will refer to the development library you have been using as the existing development library and the development library installed with the current version of VA Smalltalk as the new development library.
+VAST Platform (VA Smalltalk) code is held in a code repository, also referred to as a manager library or development library.
+If you are currently using VisualAge Smalltalk or VA Smalltalk or a previous version of of VAST Platform, then after the successful installation of your new version of VAST Platform (VA Smalltalk) you will have at least 2 development libraries on your system.
+In the following discussion, we will refer to the development library you have been using as the existing development library and the development library installed with the current version of VAST Platform as the new development library.